carlos-reynosa/magento-html5-webrtc-customer-service-module/README.md

 * Design and implement a complete solution for a modern e-commerce framework.

     * Provide module administration configuration
-    * Provide provide easy installation of features
+    * Provide easy installation of features
     * Documentation and analysis of requirements and architectural solution

 * Utilize modern front-end web application technologies and tools.